Submitty/submitty.github.io/_docs/developer/migrations.md

     your `up` function should not crash on adding the column if the column already exists.

-3. After you have written your migration and are satisfied that it works, you will have to then modify the base .sql files Submitty uses on.
+3. After you have written your migration to update an existing system and are satisfied that it works, you must also update the base .sql files used to create a new Submitty system.
 To accomplish this, run the following two commands from within Vagrant:

     ```bash